NEW YORK (AP) -- Rival online takeout services Seamless North America and GrubHub have completed their combination into one company.

-The new company will operate under the name GrubHub Seamless, but both brands and their respective websites will continue to operate separately, company spokeswoman Allie Mack said.
+The new company will operate under the name GrubHub Seamless, continue to include both brands and cover about 25,000 restaurants.

 Financial terms were not disclosed.
-The deal had been announced in May.
+The deal was announced in May.

-GrubHub CEO Matt Maloney becomes CEO of the combined company, while Seamless CEO Jonathan Zabusky will serve as president.
-Both New York-based Seamless and Chicago-based GrubHub will have significant representation on the new company's executive team and board.
+GrubHub CEO Matt Maloney becomes CEO, while Seamless CEO Jonathan Zabusky will serve as president.
+Both New York-based Seamless and Chicago-based GrubHub will have significant representation on the new company's board.

-Online takeout ordering services work by contracting with restaurants, mostly in large metropolitan areas, to list themselves on the websites.
-Diners can search the menus, along with reviews posted by diners, on their computer or smartphone to find the food they want and then order and pay online.
+Online takeout ordering services sign contracts with restaurants, mostly in large metropolitan areas, to list themselves on the websites.
+Diners can search the menus, along with reviews posted by diners, to find the food they want and then order and pay online.